 Stage 3 Mobile HF Station

-A Stage 3 Station is probably not for most folks due to the added complexity and cost but it does create a “work the world” Mobile HF Station and can open the door to effective operation on 160m from a Mobile Station.
-This step involves the installation of an Amplifier and may also include extension of the antenna system to operate on 160m.
+A Stage 3 Station is probably not for most folks due to the added complexity and cost, but it does create a “work the world” Mobile HF Station and can open the door to effective operation on 160m from a Mobile Station.
+This step involves the installation of an Amplifier and may also include an extension of the antenna system to operate on 160m.
 I would have to say that the upgrade to Stage 3 was as much work in our station as Stages 1 and 2 combined.
 It also brings a new set of important safety considerations due to the high current DC powering required by a mobile amplifier.
 You can read more about this Stage of our installation here.

 Mobile HF In A Car

 It is also quite feasible to install a Mobile HF station in a car.
 The slide above shows Dave, N1RF’s installation of a Stage 2 setup in his Honda Accord.
 The mount is a custom-made unit done by a local fabricator.
 Also, note the equipment mounting on the fold-down rear seat of the vehicle.
 This installation uses an Icom IC-7100 and has produced some great DX contacts, including on to the Philippines from New England on 20m using 100w.